-Before we get started, I know what you're saying.
+Before we get started, I know what you're thinking.

 “Promotions?
-They rarely work the way I’d like, and Groupons eat into my restaurant’s bottom-line."
+They rarely work the way I’d like, and that time I tried Groupon it really ate into my bottom line."

-Here are 10 examples of restaurant promotion ideas that work.
-And if that's not enough we also provide rules of thumb on how to create highly successful restaurant marketing campaigns of your own.
+Don't worry: we've got a list of 10 ways to run restaurant promotions that can increase your sales and boost your profits.
+And if that's not enough, we also provide rules of thumb on how to create highly successful restaurant marketing campaigns of your own.

 Know Your Customer Base